 Students from all disciplines and majors have access to the University Libraries' cutting-edge creative spaces, individual quiet study rooms and digital technologies for collaborative and individual learning.

-The renovations at the Main Library create a two-floor ecosystem dedicated to technology, skill development, collaborative research, and experiential learning to elevate the student experience at the University.
+The renovated Main Library creates a two-floor ecosystem dedicated to technology, skill development, collaborative research, and experiential learning to elevate the student experience at the University.

-- CATalyst Studios, which occupies the entire east wing of the Main Library’s ground floor, inspires formal and informal learning through technologies such as virtual/augmented reality, data visualization, and fabrication equipment.
+- CATalyst Studios, which occupies the entire east wing of the Main Library ground floor, inspires formal and informal learning through technologies such as virtual/augmented reality, data visualization, and fabrication equipment.
 Spaces include:

 - The Maker Studio, where you can explore creative technologies such as laser and vinyl cutters, CNC routers, 3D printers, sewing machines, and other equipment.